Start Up visa

-- your most recent grant of immigration permission is as a Tier 4 (General) Student; or
+- your most recent grant of immigration permission is as a Student visa holder; or

 - if your most recent grant of immigration permission is as a Tier 2 (General) migrant and you are working at London Met as a postdoctoral researcher; or